RobertMcGregor/image-to-html/README.md

 # Image-to-HTML

-*Image-to-HTML* Image-to-HTML is a fun and cool bit php that is sure to entertain you for at least a few minutes.
+*Image-to-HTML* is a fun and cool bit of php that is sure to entertain you for at least a few minutes.

 ### How to Use